artificialsolutions/tie-api-example-alexa/README.md

     ```
     npm install
     ```
-    REVISAR A PARTIR DE AQUI
 3. Create a `.env` file in the folder where you stored the source, and add values for TENEO_ENGINE_URL and HTTP_API_TOKEN:
     ```
     TENEO_ENGINE_URL=<your_engine_url>
-    HTTP_API_TOKEN=<that value obtained in the previous section>
     ```
 4. Start the connector in Console:
     ```